appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/proxy-configuration.md

 sudo ./noProxy.sh
 ```

+- Close the terminal and open a new session.

 :::caution
-Don't forget to start a new terminal session for the changes to take effect.
+To make the changes take effect, please open a brand new terminal session.

+Otherwise, you won't succeed in the following steps.
 :::

 ## 3. Enable Settings on the Container Engine